CopernicaMarketingSoftware/AMQP-CPP/README.md

 The ConnectionHandler class has a method onData() that is called by the library every time that it wants to send out data.
 We've explained that it is up to you to implement that method.
-Inside your ConnectionHandler::data() method, you can for example call the "send()" or "write()" system call to send out the data to the RabbitMQ server.
+Inside your ConnectionHandler::onData() method, you can for example call the "send()" or "write()" system call to send out the data to the RabbitMQ server.
 But what about data in the other direction?
 How does the library receive data back from RabbitMQ?